autogoal/survey/README.md

 # AutoML Survey

-> An (in-progress) AutoML survey focusing on practical systems.

----

 > ### 🎃 Hacktoberfest 2021 is here!
 >
 > We're open to your contributions.
 Drop by the issue section and help us with adding new system descriptions!

----

 This project is a community effort in constructing and maintaining an up-to-date beginner-friendly introduction to AutoML, focusing on practical systems.
 AutoML is a big field, and continues to grow daily.